Perpetuator-LLC/cc-fe/notes/user_stories/USE_CC_BOT.md

 ## Telegram User: Add Bot

-The next step is to add the Capital Copilot Bot to the group:
+The only step for the Telegram user is to add the Capital Copilot Bot to the group:
 - In the Telegram group, click on the group name
   - Click on 'Edit'
   - Click on 'Admins'